ARM-software/psa-api/doc/fwu/appendix/variations.rst

 Component with volatile staging
 -------------------------------

-A component that has the `PSA_FWU_FLAG_VOLATILE_STAGING` flag set in the information reported by `psa_fwu_query()`, does not maintain the WRITING, CANDIDATE, FAILED, and UPDATED component states across a reboot.
+A component that has :term:`volatile staging` does not maintain the WRITING, CANDIDATE, FAILED, and UPDATED component states across a reboot.

-In each case the state model is very similar to the associated state model for a component with persistent staging, except that a reboot now affects almost all states:
+In each case the state model is very similar to the associated state model for a component with non-volatile staging, except that a reboot now affects almost all states:

 *  WRITING, CANDIDATE, and FAILED states will always revert to READY, discarding any image that had been prepared or rejected.
 *  UPDATED state is progressed to READY.
-*  Existing reboot transitions from STAGED, TRIAL, and REJECTED, that go to FAILED in the persistent-staging model, are reverted to READY.
+*  Existing reboot transitions from STAGED, TRIAL, and REJECTED, that go to FAILED in the non-volatile-staging model, are reverted to READY.
 *  The existing reboot transition from STAGED to UPDATED for a successful installation in the 'no trial' model, transitions to READY.

 The modified flows are shown in the following figures: